-Corduroy paving is a type of tactile paving comprising a series of raised flat-topped bars It is normally buff coloured.
+Corduroy paving is a type of tactile paving comprising a series of raised flat-topped bars, normally buff coloured.
 They are used in a number of scenarios, including to delineate protected cycle routes.
 On the footway side, the surface is laid so that the bars are transversely across the main direction of travel for people walking, and it is called the 'ladder' surface in this orientation.
 On the cycle route side, the surface is laid so that the bars are in line with the main direction of travel for people cycling, and it is called the 'tramline' surface in this orientation.
 This arrangement was chosen because it was felt the rumble effect created by the transverse pattern would deter cyclists from entering on the pedestrian side.

 Blister paving is a type of tactile paving comprising rows of flat-topped half-spheres ('blisters'), arranged in straight lines.
-They are used at designated pedestrian crossing points to provide a warning and guide to visually impaired people who may otherwise find it difficult to differentiate between where the footway ends and the carriageway begins.
+They are used at designated pedestrian crossing points to provide a warning and guide to vision impaired people who, in the absence of a kerb upstand greater than 25mm high, may otherwise find it difficult to differentiate between where the footway ends, and the carriageway begins.